TickTeam/guide-tt/ios_app/how_to_assign_tasks_to_others.md

 ### How to assign a task to someone?
-You can assign tasks to recipients in a shared list.
+In TickTick you can assign tasks in a shared list.
+Please note that the person you want to assign a task to has to accept your invite to a shared list before you can make him responsible for that task.

-1.Choose a shared list, and select a task.
+Use the following steps to assign tasks:

-2.Click the option menu on the top right.
+1.Select a shared list a task.

-3.Click “Assign to” to choose a recipient.
+2.Tap the option menu in the upper-right hand of the screen.

-Then the avatar of the assignee will appear on the top of the task detailed page.
+3.Tap “Assign to” to choose a recipient.

 You can watch the video below from 00:55 to the end.